banana-rdf/banana-rdf/README.md

 For discussions that don't fit in the [issues tracker](https://github.com/w3c/banana-rdf/issues), you may try either
 *  the [w3c banana-rdf mailing list](http://lists.w3.org/Archives/Public/public-banana-rdf/), for longer discussions
-*  the banana-rdf irc channel on freenode using a dedicated IRC client connecting to [irc://irc.freenode.net:6667/banana-rdf](irc://irc.freenode.net:6667/banana-rdf) or using the [freenode html interface](http://webchat.freenode.net), for quick real time socialising
+*  the [banana-rdf gitter channel](https://gitter.im/banana-rdf/banana-rdf), for quick real time socialising

 Code of Conduct
 ---------------